BPS Spectra, Barcodes and Walls: Introduction

 In general one is lead to investigate the structures underlying such counting problems.
 For example if the counting can be organized according to the representation theory of some group or algebra, then one has identified a fundamental principle in the physical theory.
 The typical situation is however less direct and often a consequence of several structures simultaneously.

-Consider for example the case of $\cN=2$ SU(N) super Yang-Mills theories on $\real^3 \times S^1$.
+Consider for example the case of $\mathcal{N}=2$ ${\rm SU}(N)$ super Yang--Mills theories on $\mathbb{R}^3 \times S^1$.
 The moduli space of vacua is the Hitchin moduli space and is hyperK\"ahler \cite{Seiberg:1996nz}.
 The latter condition is guaranteed by the fact that the BPS spectrum of the theory obeys a wall-crossing formula \cite{Gaiotto:2008cd}.
-The latter originates from the theory of generalized Donaldson-Thomas invariants, which encodes the behavior of stable objects in a (derived) category under a change of stability conditions \cite{Kontsevich:2008fj}.
+The latter originates from the theory of generalized Donaldson--Thomas invariants, which encodes the behavior of stable objects in a (derived) category under a change of stability conditions \cite{Kontsevich:2008fj}.
 As a consequence the moduli space of vacua is locally a (generalized) cluster variety, the overlap transformations between charts being dictated by a cluster algebra \cite{Gaiotto:2009hg}.
 The BPS spectrum can also be seen as the set of stable representations of the quiver underlying this cluster algebra \cite{Alim:2011kw} and has a deep connection with integrable systems \cite{Cecotti:2014zga}.

 In many physical cases the situation is similar and the study of the structure of the set of supersymmetric states leads to several layers of increasing complexity.
 In this paper we take a step back and ask the following question: is there any structure at the \textit{topological} level?
 In particular we can consider a collection of supersymmetric states simply as a set and study its properties using topological methods.
 The purpose of this note is to investigate the presence (or absence) of any noticeable topological feature in certain samples of supersymmetric states.
 In particular we will be interested in how these features change as the parameters of the theory are changed, or if one considers a similar problem in different settings.